paddytobias/paddytobias.github.io/index.md

 </p>
 <p><b>Strategic Initiatives</b></p>
 <li>Since August 2016 I have chaired the University's [eResearch Committee](http://www.une.edu.au/research/digital-research-support/eresearch-committee), a committee sponsored by the DVCR, since August 2016, established to advance the university's eResearch services.
 As chair, I have led the investigation of various university eResearch capabilities; overseen the committee's restructure and renewal; and reported to the University Research Committee and the DVCR as required.</li>
-* Initiating and leading a year-long, university-wide Research Data Management project.
+<li>Initiating and leading a year-long, university-wide Research Data Management project.
 This project functioned to build awareness amongst researchers of university services including the institutional cloud storage platform, [Cloud.UNE](https://cloud.une.edu.au); positively affect cultural change with regard to research data management; streamline inter-department workflows and advocate for further investment into infrastructure capabilities; and automate weekly reports on UNE researchers' usage of Cloud.UNE.
-The [latest report](https://goo.gl/pykM7P) indicates how successful this project has been in increasing researchers' usage of Cloud.UNE.
+The [latest report](https://goo.gl/pykM7P) indicates how successful this project has been in increasing researchers' usage of Cloud.UNE.</li>
-* Member of a team establishing a Researcher Support Network at UNE, to support researcher support staff to carry out their roles effectively.
-ReSuN is intended to open communication channels between faculty-based staff and central services staff.
+<li>Member of a team establishing a Researcher Support Network at UNE, to support researcher support staff to carry out their roles effectively.
+ReSuN is intended to open communication channels between faculty-based staff and central services staff.</li>
-* Earlier this year I conducted a [web-scraping and text analysis project](https://github.com/paddytobias/eResearchImpactEngagement) to support UNE's preparation for the Research Engagement and Impact assessment, using 2014 submissions to the UK REF Impact assessment.
+<li>Earlier this year I conducted a [web-scraping and text analysis project](https://github.com/paddytobias/eResearchImpactEngagement) to support UNE's preparation for the Research Engagement and Impact assessment, using 2014 submissions to the UK REF Impact assessment.</li>

-#### Education & Training
-* I currently coordinate Intersect's training program at UNE, delivering the programming, data science and data management courses on campus.
-I manage two on-campus trainers and between the three of us, we deliver the only research training program at UNE.
-* Over the past two years I have worked to improve the experience of participants inside and outside of the courses, through building up a network of interested researchers and systematically notifying them when courses become available.
-I have found that this has built a community of researchers interested in upskilling, which has facilitated peer-to-peer learning.
-* Earlier this year I also completed the [Software Carpentry](https://software-carpentry.org/) accreditation.
-I am currently developing new courseware for [teaching the survey tool, Qualtrics](https://github.com/IntersectAustralia/surveys-with-qualtrics), with input from the Sydney-based Qualtrics office, as well as [research software management](https://github.com/paddytobias/research-software-management).
-* I regularly present to HDRs, post-doctoral fellows and academics on data and software management techniques, eResearch capabilities, and help researchers in their projects through consultation and advice.
-* I currently sit on the organising committee for [Sydney ResBaz (3-5 July, 2018)](https://resbaz.github.io/resbaz2018/sydney/).
-The event was held at Macquarie University and was a huge success.
-I was lead instructor for the [*Introductory R* stream](https://paddytobias.github.io/2018-07-03-resbaz-syd-intro-r/), coordinating three other trainers as well.

 #### Research Project Consultancies
 * Providing eResearch support to an ARC Discovery Project in digital musicology led by Dr Jason Stoessel since 2016.
 I also supported the successful application for a successive ARC Discovery grant awarded to Dr Stoessel and his colleague, Dr Denis Collins (UQ).
 My work in this project has involved leading the migration and formatting ~5,000 data records from a FileMaker Pro database into an open source online database repository called Muscat using database techniques; scripting [bug fixes in Python and SQL](https://github.com/IntersectAustralia/muscat-join-script); and project management.
 A staging version of the [Canonic Techniques website](https://canons-staging.intersect.org.au/catalog) is now live.